Gman-Superfly/Hallucinations_in_Noisy_Channels/Hallucinations_in_Noisy_Channels_v1.2.1.md

 where $\alpha$ depends on example quality and relevance.

 *Why logarithmic, not linear?* If examples were independent and context unlimited, capacity would scale linearly (each example adds ~constant bits).
 The sublinear (logarithmic) scaling reflects diminishing returns from three sources:
-1. **Redundancy between examples** — later examples overlap with earlier ones, adding less new information
+1. **Redundancy between examples**: later examples overlap with earlier ones, adding less new information
-2. **Context window limits** — more examples consume decompression room (Section 4.5), trading off against reconstruction capacity
+2. **Context window limits**: more examples consume decompression room (Section 4.5), trading off against reconstruction capacity
-3. **Attention saturation** — attention is finite; additional examples dilute focus on each
+3. **Attention saturation**: attention is finite; additional examples dilute focus on each

 This conjecture awaits formal derivation from information-theoretic first principles, but the empirical pattern is robust.